Introduction

 Why Fair Trade Coffee Sustainability Matters for Your Business

 Adopting fair trade coffee isn't just altruistic—it's strategic.
-Here are three key reasons to make the switch:
+Here are four key reasons to make the switch:

 1. Consumer Demand Is Rising.
 A 2024 Cone Communications study found that 87% of consumers would purchase a product because the company advocated for an issue they cared about.
 For coffee, sustainability ranks among the top purchase drivers.
 By 2026, younger demographics (Gen Z and Millennials) actively seek brands with transparent supply chains.
 In fact, a 2023 Nielsen report showed that products with sustainability claims grew 5.6 times faster than conventional counterparts.